vareger/zksync-sdk-dart/README.md

 ### Creating signers

-All operation messages in zkSync network must be signed by your secured private key.
-We're split thats keys as Level 1 (L1) for Ethereum and Level 2 (L2) for zkSync network.
+All messages in zkSync network must be signed by the private key.
+There are two keys required: Level 1 (L1) for Ethereum and Level 2 (L2) for zkSync network.

-For using zkSync network you need to create `ZkSigner` instance.
-You can do it using one of the next options:
+To operate in zkSync network you need to create `ZkSigner` instance first.
+There are few ways to create it:

-Using seed bytes (like MNEMONIC phrase).
-Must have length >= 32
+Using seed bytes (like MNEMONIC phrase) with the length >= 32

 ```dart
 final zkSigner = ZksSigner.seed(SEED);